-The algorithm. - The Gaussian random matrix ensembles have the property that the sum of n independent samples is a sample again, although with a prefactor \sqrt{n} .
-Eq.
-(2) and its equivalents for the orthogonal and symplectic classes thus do not require the time step dt to be small.
-This implies that numerically obtaining H(T) from H(0) can be done in a single instance, at a computational cost independent of T. Eq.
-(5) for the evolution of unitary matrices does not allow for a similar argument since $e^A e^B \neq e^{A+B}$ when A and B do not commute.
-Time-evolution for unitary matrices can naively thus only be accomplished by subsequently evolving over infinitesimal time intervals.
-Eq.
-(5) moreover is subject to a loss of accuracy with progressing time as it describes the desired dynamics only up to first order.
+The Gaussian random matrix ensembles have the property that the sum of n independent samples is a sample again, although with a prefactor $\sqrt{n}$ .
+Equation (2) and its equivalents for the orthogonal and symplectic classes thus do not require the time step dt to be small.
+This implies that numerically obtaining H(T) from H(0) can be done in a single instance, at a computational cost independent of T. Equation (5) for the evolution of unitary matrices does not allow for a similar argument since $e^A e^B \neq e^{A+B}$ when A and B do not commute.
+Time-evolution for unitary matrices can thus naively only be accomplished by subsequently evolving over infinitesimal time intervals.
+Equation (5) moreover is subject to a loss of accuracy with progressing time as it describes the desired dynamics only up to first order.

-The starting point in establishing an improved algorithm is the observation that a random unitary matrix (circular unitary ensemble) can be obtained by orthonormalizing a set of random vectors [37, 38].
-Let A be an $N \times N$ matrix with elements $A{nm} = u{nm} + iv{nm}$ with u{nm} and v{nm} sampled independently from the normal distribution with mean zero and unit variance.
-Such a matrix is known as a sample from the Ginibre unitary ensemble [8, 39].
-The QR-decomposition decomposes A in a unitary matrix Q and an uppertriangular matrix R with real-valued diagonal elements.
+The starting point in establishing an improved algorithm is the observation that a random unitary matrix (circular unitary ensemble) can be obtained by orthonormalizing a set of random vectors [37,38].
+Let A be an $N \times N$ matrix with elements $A{nm} = u{nm} + iv{nm}$ with $u{nm}$ and $v{nm}$ sampled independently from the normal distribution with mean zero and unit variance.
+Such a matrix is known as a sample from the Ginibre unitary ensemble [8,39].
+The QR decomposition decomposes A in a unitary matrix Q and an upper-triangular matrix R with real-valued diagonal elements.
 This decomposition is not unique.
-It can be made unique by fixing the signs of the diagonal elements of the uppertriangular matrix, for example, by requiring them to be non-negative.
+It can be made unique by fixing the signs of the diagonal elements of the upper-triangular matrix, for example, by requiring them to be non-negative.
 Let